-7. Add an SSL certificate
+7. Add an SSL certificate to protect online store

 An SSL (secure socket layers) certificate protects transactions that happen on your site by encrypting the data.
 So every time a customer makes a purchase, fills out a contact form, or even signs up for your email list, their data is kept private.
 This is not only important from a legal perspective, it also helps your website show up higher in search results because Google understands its importance.